pgoslatara/dbt-cloud-jobs/README.md

     export DBT_API_TOKEN="<VALUE_FROM_PREVIOUS_STEP>"
     ```

 1. Set an environment variable for the region where your dbt Cloud account is hosted.
-The value must be one of AU, Europe or US (see docs [here](https://docs.getdbt.com/dbt-cloud/api-v2#/)):
+The value must be one of "AU", "Europe" or "US" (see docs [here](https://docs.getdbt.com/dbt-cloud/api-v2#/)):

     ```bash
     export DBT_CLOUD_REGION="<REGION>"